sozkahya/react-native-init-project/README.md

 <div>
   <h2 align="center">Structure for React Native Developers</h3>
-  <p style="font-family:Montserrat;">We've built a structure to help you get started with your React-Native projects.</p>
+  <p>We've built a structure to help you get started with your React-Native projects.</p>
-  <p style="font-family:Montserrat;">We did a lot of projects with React-Native.
+  <p>We did a lot of projects with React-Native.
 We built this structure within the framework of our experiences.
 We continue to improve ourselves.We need your comments.</p>

-  <h3 style="font-family:Montserrat;">Benefits:</h1>
+  <h3>Benefits:</h1>
-  <p style="font-family:Montserrat;">-Convenience (Beginning of the project will provide convenience)</p>
+  <p>-Convenience (Beginning of the project will provide convenience)</p>
-  <p style="font-family:Montserrat;">-Reduce Complexity (The project will reduce complexity grows)</p>
+  <p>-Reduce Complexity (The project will reduce complexity grows)</p>
 </div>